raddevon/wake-on-http/readme.md

-# Wake-on-HTTP Proxy
+# Wake on HTTP 🥱

 ## Overview
-This project is a Dockerized HTTP proxy that proxies a request to a system that may be asleep.
-If the machine does not respond to an awake request, the proxy will send a Wake-on-LAN magic packet and make further attempts.
-Once the machine is awake, it will proxy the request on through to the target and return the response.
+Wake on HTTP is a Dockerized HTTP proxy that proxies a request to a system that may not be powered on.
+If the machine does not respond to an awake request, the proxy will send a wake-on-LAN magic packet and continue checking for awakeness.
+Once the machine is awake, Wake on HTTP will proxy the request through to the target and return the response.

 ## Setup Instructions

-### Prerequisites
+### High-Level
-- Docker (if you plan to run the application in a container)
+At a high level, here's how you will set up and use Wake on HTTP:

+1. Configure wake-on-LAN on a machine hosting some service you want to be able to access on-demand.
+2. Bring up a Wake on HTTP Docker container, configuring as many services as you want to be able to proxy to.
+Provide at least a host, base URL, awake check endpoint, and MAC address.
+3. Configure a reverse proxy on an always-on machine to proxy requests on a host (individual or wildcard) to your Wake on HTTP container.
+4. When accessing a service on the possibly powered off, use the host you configured in Wake on HTTP instead of the direct host or IP.

+If everything is configured properly, Wake on HTTP will proxy requests to the target service after waking the machine (if necessary).

+Configuring wake-on-LAN is outside the scope of this document and accessing via the configured host is pretty straightforward, but let's dive into the other two steps: bringing up the container with service configurations and configuring a reverse-proxy.

 ### Configuration

 #### Services Configuration
+**Services** are individual targets to which you may proxy requests through Wake on HTTP.

 You may configure services either via a `services.yaml` file or using environment variables.
 If the same service (i.e., a service with a common host) is configured in both environment variables and in `services.yaml`, the environment variable configuration will take precedence.
 Individual service config values can also be overridden via environment variables.

 1. **Using `services.yaml`**: